Teradata/stampede/README.md

 ## Manifest

-The top-level directory contains this `README.md`.
-The rest of *Stampede* is in subdirectories.
+The top-level directory contains the following files, in addition to directories that will be described next:

+* `README.md` - This file.
+* `LICENSE` - The copyright and license (Apache 2.0).
+* `Makefile` - The `makefile` used to to test and install *Stampede*.

 ### Bin Directory